chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 ### Step 3: Generate Bootstrapped Estimates of Model Diagnostics and Analyses of Treatment Effects

-Using the bootstrapped pre-treatment cross-validation errors, post-treatment counterfactual predicted outcomes, and treatment effects estimated above:
+We use the bootstrapped results above (pre-treatment cross-validation errors, predicted post-treatment counterfactual outcomes, and estimated treatment effects) to:
-- Assess cross-validation errors, conduct model diagnostics, evaluate model assumptions, etc.
+- Assess average cross-validation errors, conduct model diagnostics, and evaluate model assumptions
-- Examine treatment effect heterogeneity
+- Examine average treatment effects and treatment effect heterogeneity

 In `Code/Analysis`, run the following script: